Explore nature near you this half term

 Whilst you're here...

-- 50 things to do before you're 11 ¾ - Pick up a booklet from the Information Centre and have fun completeing the National Trust's 50 suggestions to get children close to nature.
+- 50 things to do before you're 11 ¾ - Pick up a booklet from the Information Centre and have fun completing the National Trust's 50 suggestions to get children close to nature.

-- The Woodlands offers you and the children a chance to really stretch your legs.
-Within the acres of foliage you'll find the Natural Play Trail, where little one's can challenege themselves by building, balancing and climbing.
+- The Woodlands offer you and the children a chance to really stretch your legs.
+Within the acres of trees and winding paths, you'll find the Woodland Play Trail, where children aged six and above can challenge themselves by building, balancing and climbing.